infralight/k8s-collector/README.md

 ### Unit Tests and Static Code Analysis

-The fetcher includes standard Go unit tests, and uses [golangci-lint](https://golangci-lint.run/) to run a comprehensive suite of static code analysis tools.
-The GitHub repository is set-up to compile the fetcher, run the unit tests and execute the static code analysis tools on every commit.
+The collector includes standard Go unit tests, and uses [golangci-lint](https://golangci-lint.run/) to run a comprehensive suite of static code analysis tools.
+The GitHub repository is set-up to compile the collector, run the unit tests and execute the static code analysis tools on every commit.
 The Dockerfile is also set-up to do the same thing when building the image.